-With the integration of radar and visual obstacle avoidance sensing systems, the aircraft achieves 720° omnidirectional obstacle avoidance and supports nighttime obstacle avoidance.
+With the integration of radar and visual obstacle avoidance sensing systems, the drone achieves 720° omnidirectional obstacle avoidance and supports nighttime obstacle avoidance.

-- If the aircraft uses a 60 GHz bottom millimeter-wave radar, it supports nighttime obstacle avoidance by millimeter-wave radars. - If the aircraft uses a 24 GHz bottom millimeter-wave radar, the front, rear, and top millimeter-wave radars are disabled by default.
-The aircraft does not support nighttime obstacle avoidance and only supports visual obstacle avoidance in good lighting conditions.
+- If the drone uses 60G millimeter-wave radars, it supports nighttime obstacle avoidance by millimeter-wave radars. - If the drone uses a downward 24G millimeter-wave radar, it does not support nighttime obstacle avoidance and only supports visual obstacle avoidance in good lighting conditions.
 Additionally, it uses the bottom millimeter-wave radar only for assisted landing.